-As soon as you bring the puppy home you want to settle in to a routine.
+As soon as you bring the puppy home you want to settle into a routine.
 Each day you and your puppy will need to sleep, eat, poop, play, and exercise.
-The great thing about settling in to a routine is that it help builds trust with your puppy, plus helps you remember to get through all the activities that need to happen each day.
+The great thing about routine is that it helps build trust with your puppy, plus helps you remember to get through all the activities that need to happen each day.

 Training is not something that necessarily stops at a certain age.
 As your puppy grows up certain behaviors and routines will become second nature, only to be replaced with more advanced training and exercise.
 Thankfully some training such as housebreaking your Husky puppy will settle down and not require constant attention.

 You will be well equipped to take on the challenges of raising a Siberian Husky puppy if you are armed with these three feedback concepts:

 Feedback needs to be given as soon as the dog exhibits a behavior worthy of it, whether that be good behavior (demanding positive feedback) or bad behavior (demanding negative feedback).
 By ‘soon’, we mean within 5 seconds – straight away!

 Why so soon?
 Because you want the puppy to connect its own behavior to your response.
 The puppy is constantly exhibiting different behaviors: playing with this, wandering over there, lying down, getting up, and on it goes all day long.

 Siberian Huskies can get bored easily.
 If you wait just a few moments too long your puppy is probably already doing something else!
 Your response will either encourage the puppy to repeat the behavior or discourage it.